Beanies

 Proof process and timeline from artwork upload to sign-off

-A good proof workflow is simple on paper: artwork intake, mockup setup, buyer review, revision notes, final approval, production queue.
-The simpler the handoff, the fewer places an error can hide.
+A good proof workflow stays simple on paper: artwork intake, mockup setup, buyer review, revision notes, final approval, production queue.
+The cleaner the handoff, the fewer places an error can hide.

 With clean vector art and clear placement instructions, same-day proofing is realistic.
 If the logo needs cleanup, tracing, font correction, or line-weight adjustments, 24 to 48 hours is more normal.
 When the order needs color matching, stitch-density discussion, or a debate over how close a patch can sit to a seam, the timeline stretches because the details are not settled yet.